learn-co-curriculum/react-hooks-redux-reducers-lab/README.md

 Each year, around the holidays especially, we forget who we need to buy presents for.
 Let's write a function that will help us manage our gift recipient list.
 We should be able to add a person we need to buy a present for and remove people we no longer like (or who give us socks every year!).

-This function will be our reducer, and its job it is to return to us a new state.
+This function will be our reducer, and its job is to return to us a new state.

 ## Instructions